 To create a new room, aka game, invoke "Create Room" operation on your connected LoadBalancing client.

 This sets the room name and amount of players that are allowed in the room.
 The client will enter the new room automatically.
-When using "Create Room" operation the room will be created before joining, if it doesn't exist.
-Rooms exists until the last player leaves.
+When using the "Create Room" operation the room will be created before joining, if it doesn't exist.
+Rooms exist until the last player leaves.

 You can define "Custom Room Properties" to set shared values for the room when you create it.
 The custom room properties can be used (e.g.) to store the map name, level or the round duration.
 The keys of Custom Properties have to be strings.
 Of course, those values can be set and modified in the room as well.

 You can select any of your custom properties to be shown also in the lobby, by setting the optional array with their names as "Custom Room Properties For Lobby".
-Properties showing in the lobby can be used for matchmaking and as filter for random matches.
+Properties showing in the lobby can be used for matchmaking and as a filter for random matches.

 Find A Game